+Before we learn to count Chinese characters, let’s start by defining them.
 A Chinese character (or a “汉字”, “Hanzi” in Chinese) is a written character used to represent meaning.
 Chinese characters have a very long history and have evolved and spread forming the basis for many writing systems in Asia (just like how many European languages use words derived from Latin or Ancient Greek).
 They can be found in Vietnam, Korea, Japanese and other parts of the world.
 In some languages, the word “symbol” or “sign” is taken to mean “character”, but in English, the correct word should always be “character”, not “letter”, “sign”, “symbol” or any other equivalent.

 For a more precise idea we can take the very technical definition given in “The Chinese Lexicon: A Comprehensive Survey” by Yip Po-Ching, which states that: “[A character] in Chinese is a graphic form composed of a number of strokes and confided to a square shaped area.”
 (Page 35).
 Take a look at the two characters below: